yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    system, software, and service vendors adopt and support the Yocto Project in their products and services.
-For a look at the Yocto Project community and the companies involved with the Yocto Project, see the "COMMUNITY" and "ECOSYSTEM" tabs on the :yocto_home:`Yocto Project <>` home page.
+For a look at the Yocto Project community and the companies involved with the Yocto Project, see the "COMMUNITY" and "ABOUT" tabs on the :yocto_home:`Yocto Project <>` home page.

 -  *Architecture Agnostic:* Yocto Project supports Intel, ARM, MIPS,